mandarvisave/Simple-Web-calculator/README.md

 # Calculator App

-A simple calculator application with a Python Flask backend and two frontends:
+A simple calculator application with a Python Flask backend and a modern web frontend using Streamlit.
-- A desktop GUI using Tkinter
-- A web app using Streamlit

 ## Features
 - Basic arithmetic operations: Add, Subtract, Multiply, Divide
-- Web interface (Streamlit) and desktop GUI (Tkinter)
+- Web interface (Streamlit)
 - Backend API (Flask) for calculations

 ## Requirements